photo by Peg Hunter

 Pew Hispanic Center is a nonpartisan research organization and leading think-tank on Latinos in the United States.
 The website has reports about demography, economics, education, identity, attitudes (of Latinos, and of non-Latinos towards Latinos), immigration, labor, politics, and remittances.

 UC Hastings Center for Gender and Refugee Studies

-Provides legal assistance, research and resources focusing on women, children, LGBT individuals, and other refugees who flee persecution.
+The Center for Gender and Refugee Studies provides legal assistance, research and resources focusing on women, children, LGBT individuals, and other refugees who flee persecution

 Learn More, Volunteer, Donate:

 Organizations with National/International Focus on Immigrants and Refugees, Some with Local Affiliates:

 Al Otro Lado is a bi-national, direct legal services organization serving indigent deportees, migrants and refugees in Tijuana, Mexico, and those in immigration detention get released on bond.
 This includes long-t

 The ACLU Immigrants’ Rights Project is dedicated to expanding and enforcing the civil liberties and civil rights of immigrants and to combating public and private discrimination.n California schools.